arqamrp/stochoptimtests/temp/proposal.md

 ## Coding Plan and Methods

-The package aims to provide two main sorts of functionality:
+The package aims to provide two main kinds of functionality:
 - a way to call multiple optimisers using a single interface
 - a way to compare these optimisers in the given use-case

-To start, we would need a comprehensive lists of the optimisers, their arguments, the control parameters that can be tweaked, the default configurations for these parameters, and the forms of the outputs.
+To start, we would need a comprehensive lists of the optimisers, their arguments (mandatory and optional), the control parameters that can be tweaked, the default configurations for these parameters, and the forms of the outputs.

+***

-I have attempted to make such lists for GenSA, DEoptim and psoptim to start with:
+I have attempted to make such lists for the solvers GenSA, DEoptim and psoptim to start with:

 ## GenSA {GenSA}